matildasvensson85/project-music-releases/README.md

 # Project Music Releases
-This projects goal was to create a Music Releases site that would have a similar design to Spotify, using React and API data from Spotify.
+This projects goal was to create a music site with a similar design to Spotify, using React and API data from Spotify.

 Made during Technigo Frontend Bootcamp week 9.